Cours d'analyse de l'École polytechnique

-Cours d'analyse de l'Ècole polytechnique is an 1882 book on mathematical analysis by Camille Jordan.
+Cours d'analyse de l'École polytechnique is an 1882 book on mathematical analysis by Camille Jordan.
 The three volumes (tomes) address differential calculus, integral calculus, and differential equations.
 The book is remembered for introducing Jordan content of sets in a plane.

 Tome II was published in 1883, and tome III in 1897.
 A second edition was started in 1893 and completed in 1896.